Text consolidated by Valsts valodas centrs (State

 contact information of a zone capital company.

-2. A zone authority to which the application has been
+2. The zone authority to which the application has been

 submitted.